holaplex/hub-docs/docs/hub/Guides/mint-page-deploy.md

 ### Troubleshooting

-If you have encountered any errors in creating wallets and customers while deploying your app, you may need to dump the database and restart:
+If you have encountered any errors in creating wallets and customers while deploying your app, you may need to clear and recreate the database:
 ```
 npm run reset
-npm run generate
 ```